neikei/vagrant-debian-ansible-lemp/README.md

 Place your stuff in the subfolder web, because the folder is configured as share into the webserver root path in your VM.

 ## Changelog
+22 February 2017
+ - Added PHPUnit
+ - Added tests for the Vagrantbox

 21 February 2017
  - Added nodejs